Deployed resources¶

 OPAQUE’s control plane, hosted in a separate Azure subscription, integrates securely via:

-Deploying OPAQUE through Azure Marketplace sets up a full confidential AI stack.
-All components are provisioned and connected using automated infrastructure-as-code workflows triggered by a purpose-built VM.
+Deploying OPAQUE provisions a full confidential AI stack.
+All components are created and configured using automated infrastructure-as-code workflows.